LordKrymer/LordKrymer/README.md

 ![Banner](https://static.zerochan.net/Zero.%28CODE.GEASS%29.full.4252674.png)

 # 👋 Hey there!
-I'm Agustin, algo known as Krymer!
+I'm Agustin, also known as Krymer!

 🎓 I'm currently studying **Software Engineering** and **Programming**.
 🧑‍💻 Mostly a **backend developer** — but I’m not afraid of jumping into some **basic frontend** when needed.